 The COVID-19 pandemic and the resulting restrictions intended to prevent its spread have accelerated the secular shift toward remote and independent work.
-While we have not incurred significant disruptions to our business thus far from the COVID-19 pandemic, we continue to monitor the potential impact it could have on our business as well as various uncertainties, which include, but are not limited to, the duration of the pandemic, its effect on the economy, its impact to the businesses of our clients, actions that may be taken by governmental authorities related to the pandemic, and other factors identified in Part II, Item 1A "Risk Factors" in this Quarterly Report, including the risk factor titled "Our business experienced, and may again experience, an adverse impact from the ongoing COVID-19 pandemic.
-In addition, users may reduce their use of our work marketplace as the pandemic subsides."
+We derive a substantial portion of our GSV and revenue from small- and medium-sized businesses, but we continue to see businesses of all sizes use our work marketplace in a recurring way for larger, more complex projects.
+We expect our business to continue to grow over time, and while we have not incurred significant disruptions to our business thus far from the COVID-19 pandemic, we continue to monitor the potential impact it could have on our business as well as various uncertainties, which include, but are not limited to, the duration of the pandemic, its effect on the economy, its impact on our users, including their demand for talent on our work marketplace as the pandemic subsides, and other factors identified in Part II, Item 1A "Risk Factors" in this Quarterly Report, including the risk factor titled "Our business experienced, and may again experience, an adverse impact from the ongoing COVID-19 pandemic.
+In addition, users may reduce their use of our work marketplace as the pandemic continues to subside and the restrictions intended to prevent its spread are relaxed or lifted."